moq-wg/moq-transport/draft-ietf-moq-transport.md

 The publisher specifies its preference for mapping the elements of the object model - Tracks, Groups and Objects, to the underlying transport mechanisms such as QUIC Streams and QUIC Datagrams.
 A publisher chooses it preference driven by the application needs.

 #### Proposal 1 - Stream Placement Indicator (Victor's Proposal and Text)

-`Stream Placement Indicator` specifies as variable length integer indicating the publisher's intention when choosing the QUIC stream to transport a given object.
-The details of the same is provided below:
+`Stream Placement Indicator` specifies as variable length integer informing the stream to choose for sending a given object.

+Each publisher follows the procedure defined below :

-Let `N` be the object sequence of the current object and `D` be the stream placement indicator, and `S`` be a stack of stream that is initially empty.
+Let `N` be the object sequence of the current object and `D` be the stream placement indicator, and `S` be a stack of streams that is initially empty.

-For every object to be transported:
+For each object to be sent:

-1. If `D` is zero, open a new stream, push it at the top of the stack.
+1. If `D` is zero, open a new stream and push it at the top of the stack.
 Send the object on the stream at the top of the stack.

-2. If `D` is non-zero, check if the object sequence of the most recent object that sent on the stream at the top of the stack has a value of  `N - D`.
+2. If `D` is non-zero, check if the object sequence of the most recent object that was sent on the stream at the top of the stack has a value of  `N - D`.

-  2.1 If it is,  continue sending the object on the stream at the top of the
+  -  If it is, continue sending the current object on the stream at the top of the stack.
-      stack.

-  2.2 If it is not, close the stream at the top of the stack, pop the stream
-     off the stack and repeat the Step 2.
+  - If it is not, close the stream at the top of the stack, pop the stream off the stack and repeat from the Step 2.
 If the stack is empty, close the connection with appropriate error code.

+TODO: More details are needed to determine when the stream can be closed.
+      Refer to disucssions on issue 318 on explicit markers for signaling stream completion.

 #### Proposal 2 - Object Placement Mode

-`Object Placement Mode` is a enumeration of possible mappings of the object model to the underlying transport mechanism for delivering media.
+`Object Placement Mode` is a enumeration of possible mappings of the object model to the underlying transport mechanisms.

 ##### Mode: StreamPerGroup